dtommandru/SugarScapeModelsPyCX/README.md

 ﻿# SugarScapeModels Using PyCX
-This is repositiry contains implementations of Rob Axtell's and Joshua Epstein's SugarScape model
+This is repositiry contains implementation of Rob Axtell's and Joshua Epstein's original SugarScape model from [Growing Artificial Societies - Social Science from the Bottom Up](https://mitpress.mit.edu/9780262550253/growing-artificial-societies/) and few variations

 ## Table of contents

 - Requirements and Installations